-(47) We would not be in favour of providing a free choice to use the fair value option and we would underline that in general free options are undesirable.
-There should not be choice between the categories.
+(44) We would not be in favour of providing a free choice to use the fair value option and we would underline that in general free options are undesirable.
+There should not be choice between the categories, particularly since it would mean, under the business model approach that items managed at amortised cost are classified at fair value.
 If the instrument meets the criteria it should be in the category concerned.
 There could be an exception but not a general option.
 At this stage, it seems logical that the fair value option is only needed to address accounting mismatches.
 However, as the requirements in other areas, for example hedge accounting, become clearer, it may become apparent that a wider fair value option is necessary.